 What is Engineering Fit?

-In mechanical engineering, Fit means the clearance/ interference between two mating part.
+In mechanical engineering, Fit means the clearance/ interference between two mating parts.
 It is the amount of interaction that exists when two parts assembled together.

 The fit between the two parts defines if the part will be permanently locked or can be freely moved or it will resist translation.
 Design of fit should be done at the beginning of the product design cycle to avoid any issues thereafter.
 Improper design of fit can lead to product failure.

 Both ISO and ANSI have an almost similar set of fit classification.
 Usually, fits are described as a hole and shaft pairing system, but ideally fits are not limited to only round objects.
 Fits can be applied to any part mating with each other.
 Let’s learn more about the types of fit in this article.

 Types of fit

 Engineering fits are broadly classified into following three categories